c3lang/c3-web/src/content/docs/Build Your Project/project-config.md

 *Not handled yet.*

-List of authors to add for library compilation.
+List of authors who are credited with creating and/or working on the project.

+Be aware that this list may or may not be comprehensive for a given project.

+It is just another place where authors and contributors can be listed.

 #### `langrev`